EBISPOT/ICBO2017/README.md

 ## Part Nine - Restricting Zooma to an ontology

 Term by term, we have curated the GOOD confidence results.
-Open the trait-2-curated.tsv file to see the terms after they have been curated.
+Open the `trait-2-curated.tsv` file to see the terms after they have been curated.

 Again, let's select the un-mapped terms and go to Zooma.
-Open the trait-3.tsv file and select the ones with GOOD confidence.
+Open the `trait-3.tsv` file and select the ones with GOOD confidence.
 These are the ones that were left un-mapped after the last step.
 Copy them again into Zooma and customize the search.

 We will exclude all data sources from our search, but now we will also go to 'Configure Ontology Sources' and select only EFO!

 Almost all of our mappings are GOOD.
-We will go though the same process as in step seven and curate any terms that might need curation.
+We will go though the same process as in step seven and curate any mappings in the `traits-3.tsv` file that might not look right.
-The result of the curation is in the traits-3-curated.tsv file.
+The result of the curation is in the `traits-3-curated.tsv` file.
 Almost done, only one term left!

 ## Part Ten - Creating a new ontology class through Webulous